Twitter relaunching subscriber service after debacle | Technology

 Twitter relaunching subscriber service after debacle

 Twitter is once again attempting to launch its premium service, a month after a previous attempt failed.
-The social media company said on Saturday it would let users buy subscriptions to Twitter Blue to get a blue checkmark and access special features starting Monday.
+The social media platform said it would let users buy subscriptions to Twitter Blue to get a blue check mark and access special features starting on Monday.

+The company owned by billionaire Elon Musk has also started granting a new gold-colored check mark to businesses on the platform.
+The gold label began appearing on Monday on the account profiles for Coca-Cola, Nike, Google and dozens of other big corporations.

+“The gold checkmark indicates that the account is an official business account through Twitter Blue for Business,” the company says on a support web page.

-The relaunched service will cost USD 8 a month for web users and USD 11 a month for iPhone users.
-Twitter says subscribers will see fewer ads, be able to post longer videos and have their tweets featured more prominently.
+The relaunched service will cost USD 8 a month for web users and USD 11 a month for iPhone and iPad users.
+San Francisco-based Twitter says subscribers will see fewer ads, be able to post longer videos and have their tweets featured more prominently.
+Twitter's website doesn't say if business accounts must pay extra for the gold label or if it is granted automatically.(AP) RUP

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)